 The difficulty \textit{tendency to misinterpret the real and imaginary components of the wave function}(CTs1 in table \ref{tab:6}) shows that some students establish a conceptual discussion in a math frame to relate the real and imaginary parts of the wave function in the complex plane.
 However, viewing the problem as purely conceptual (e.g. in the conceptual math frame) prevents students from noting other related ideas in the problem statement.
 Shifting to the algorithmic math frame may help the student to recall other related facts to successfully solve the problem.
 Alternately, moving to the conceptual physics frame may help the student to better map the activated mathematical ideas to the problem situation.

 \begin{dtable}{Difficulties that exhibit all types of error in problems which require frame shifting.
-This difficulty is labeled ``DCT'' because it may involve all three types of error, and ``s'' because the problem requires shifting.} DCTs1 & Interpreting the meaning of expectation value &\cite{Singh2008}\\ \end{dtable}
+This difficulty is labeled ``DCT'' because it may involve all three types of error and ``s'' because the problem requires shifting.} DCTs1 & Interpreting the meaning of expectation value &\cite{Singh2008}\\ \end{dtable}

-Table \ref{tab:7}, shows that students can exhibit different types of errors in \textit{interpreting the meaning of the expectation value} (DCTs1).
-As was discussed in the third example (Section \ref{sec:Ex3}), the task required the student to start by recalling physics relations to calculate the expectation value.
+Table \ref{tab:7} shows that students can exhibit different types of errors in \textit{interpreting the meaning of the expectation value} (DCTs1).
+As discussed in the Content Error Section (Section \ref{sec:Ex3}), the task required the student to start by recalling physics relations to calculate the expectation value.
 The student makes a content error when they activate an unstructured piece of their knowledge related to the TISE.
 This error is corrected by the interviewer \cite{Singh2008}.
-This example was already discussed in section \ref{sec:Ex3}.
 The displacement error occurs when the student is outside of the problem statement frame (algorithmic physics), and writes down just a mathematical expression $\Bra{\Psi}{\hat{H}}\Ket{\Psi}$, which lacks blended information from the physical space.

-An example of transition error is when the student is able to blend the physical meaning of the probability of the energy values with the related coefficients, and then translates the problem into procedural steps.
+An example of transition error is when the student is able to blend the physical meaning of the probability of the energy values with the related coefficients and then translates the problem into procedural steps.
 However, the student might leave an extra coefficient $(\frac{1}{2})$ in the final answer, $\frac{\frac{2}{7}E_{1}+\frac{5}{7}E_2}{2}$.
 This error can be removed by reviewing the solution and thinking purely conceptually about the quantity of the expectation value \cite{Singh2008}.
 For this example only the student's final answer was provided in the paper; no further narration from the student was available, which leaves uncertainty in our analysis.

 \begin{dtable}{Difficulties that exhibit both displacement and content errors in simpler problems.
 This difficulty is labeled ``DC'' for displacement and content errors and ``n'' because the problem does not require shifting.} DCn1 & Time dependence of expectation values: recognizing the special properties of stationary states-distinguishing between stationary states and eigenstates of operators corresponding to observables other than energy & \cite{Singh2015}\\ \end{dtable}